Elvis10ten/elvis10ten.github.io/content/posts/2022-08-21-cycling-berlin-prague/index.md

 </div>

 ## 🎒 Return trip
 I was gonna cycle back to Dresden and then take the bus to Berlin.
-But I lost my small bag in Litomèrice, Czech.
-It had my passport, IDs, credit card, 150 euros, and 100 CZK.
+But I lost my small bag in Litomèrice.
+It had my passport, IDs, credit card, some euros, and 100 CZK.

 I called the police after a few hours of unsuccessful searching.
 Fortunately, someone had given the bag to the police so I went to the police station to pick it up.
 Unfortunately, all the cash was stolen.
-Given the signals I got, I bet that it was the police officer that took the money, but I let it go as I was in no mood for a fight at this point.
+Given the signals I got, I bet that it was the police officer that took the money, but I let it go as I was in no mood for an argument at this point.

 After this fiasco, I decided to just take a bus from Czech instead.